 Palm oil is another product that some brands of peanut butter (usually those at the lower end of the price spectrum) use to substitute the more expensive peanut oil in their products, and while palm oil is not toxic or harmful to dogs in the same way that xylitol is, it is still best avoided.

 Fed in large quantities, palm oil can lead to stomach upsets and diarrhoea, due to the high level of saturated vegetable fats contained within it, making it very rich and fatty, and so both high in calories and possibly, too rich for the digestive system of some dogs.

 How Much Peanut Butter Can Dogs Eat?

 Our Peanut Butter is rich in natural fats and protein, but too much of a good thing can lead to obesity and other health complications like pancreatitis.
-Feed in moderation.
-The perfect natural, healthy treat to spread onto a LickiMat or spread onto hollow Lamb Horns or KONGs.
+Feed in moderation (we recommend a teaspoon a couple of times per week).

 How do I give my dog Peanut Butter?

 Although rare, some dogs might be allergic to peanut butter.
 Symptoms of a mild allergic reaction will usually appear within a couple of days of eating peanut butter.